huulloves/aimee-notebook/README.md

 # aimee (working name)

-**aimee** is a local-first thought processor with a rich terminal UI and built-in LLM-powered semantic linking between notes.
+**aimee** will be a local-first thought processor with a rich terminal UI and built-in LLM-powered semantic linking between notes.

 it helps you capture, explore, and interconnect your thoughts—without ever touching the cloud.